1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^21]:(Medvedev and Lerner, p.
 107)

 [^22]:(Medvedev and Lerner, p.
 112) Around 1948 young scientists doubted Lysenko, so he tried to consolidate his power.

+[^23]:“Difficulties were even
+experienced in citing foreign authors in articles and books.”
+(Medvedev and Lerner, p.
+114)